Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Tinia was the chief god of the Etruscan pantheon, lord of the sky and thunder, who in Etruscan lore commanded three grades of thunderbolt, some thrown freely and some only with the gods’ consent.
+Tinia, also called Tin, was the chief god of the Etruscan pantheon, lord of the sky and thunder and the Etruscan counterpart of the Greek Zeus and Roman Jupiter, who in Etruscan lore commanded three grades of thunderbolt, some thrown freely and some only with the gods’ consent.
 He headed the great triad with Uni and Menrva, a grouping Rome adopted as Jupiter, Juno and Minerva.
 As Rome conquered and absorbed Etruria over the last centuries BCE, Tinia was identified outright with the Roman Jupiter and his distinct worship dissolved.
 By the first century BCE his name had been assimilated away, surviving only on old tomb walls and bronze mirrors.

 Worth remembering